Kearlay/research/README.md

 ==========

 This repository contains groups of scripts written as a part of EEG classification research for the state-of-the-art deep learning application.
-Collaborated with researchers at Columbia University Medical Center.

 Overview
 --------